Agoric/documentation/main/REPL/timerServices.md

 - `chainTimerService` is from the chain (if present).

 In general, you should use the chain timer for contracts.
-But it's more efficient to use the local timer for objects that don't need consensus or consistency. **tyg todo: Examples of such local prefered objects?**
+But it's more efficient to use the local timer for objects that don't need consensus or consistency.
+For example, people might want it for testing.

 Both timer services let you:
 - Get the start time of the current block. **tyg todo: Is this the case for local?**